 - no smudging but presumably sheets were stacked in the usual way: https://www.flickr.com/photos/56581352@N08/8370673758/sizes/h/

-The outlines are thicker and therefore take longer to dry because excess ink is squeezed out from between the raised areas of the stamp and the sheet, to accumulate at the edges of the raised areas (the outlines).
+As a result of the stamping process the outlines of the letters and graphic elements are typically thicker because excess ink is squeezed out from between the die of the stamp and the steel sheet, to accumulate at the edges and therefore taking longer to dry.
 To corroborate this to some extent, images of positive transfers show areas where the outlines are darker than the interiors.
-This of course is dependent on the control of the amount of ink deposited on the stamp.
-A well controlled application of ink that doesn't produce excess at the edges need not produce secondary transfers, as evidenced by the fact that the interior areas have dried sufficiently before stacking that they are missing in the reverse image.
+This, of course, is dependent on the control of the amount of ink deposited on the stamp.

 Other questions that need to be answered:

 - Would the mill really use a reverse print to denote seconds?

 Deliberately printing reverse images on sheets would necessitate ensuring that similar images never occurred accidently.
 There is no advantage at all to be gained by marking seconds this way.

 From about the 1960s we know Lysaght positively marked sheets as "seconds".
 I don't know if they also included the brand trademark on those sheets, the Lysaght Referee is not explicit on that.

 - How would this reverse printing have been achieved?